1997 32¢ Raoul Wallenberg

 Issue Date: April 24, 1997

 Printed By: Sterling Sommers for Ashton-Potter (USA) Ltd

 Printing Method: Lithographed

-Courageous and selfless, Raoul Wallenberg is an individual truly worthy of being honored on a U.S. stamp.
-Born to a prominent family of bankers, industrialists, and diplomats, Wallenberg was appointed as a special diplomatic envoy to the Swedish Mission in Budapest, Hungary in 1944.
-Although more than 400,000 Hungarian Jews had already been deported by this time, he immediately sought to rescue the thousands of remaining Jews assigned to Nazi death camps.
+In 1944, Wallenberg was appointed as a special diplomatic envoy to the Swedish Mission in Budapest, Hungary.
+He had been recruited by the War Refugee Board to provide aid to the Hungarian Jews.
+Although more than 400,000 Hungarian Jews had already been deported by this time, Wallenberg immediately sought to rescue the thousands of remaining Jews assigned to Nazi death camps.

 Often using his own money, Wallenberg established “safe houses” under the Swedish flag where Jews could find food, shelter, and safety from persecution.
 In addition, he also distributed Swedish passports and false identification papers to over 20,000 Jews.